alexyorke/auto-sun-brightness/README.md

 Returns: a brightness float value (from min to max, which you can use to plug into your IoT lights for example.)

+## Getting started

+First, run `pip install -r requirements.txt`, then start the program as shown in the example.

 ## Credits